microsoft/nni/docs/Customize_Tuner.md

 ## Customize Tuner

+NNI provides the-state-of-art tuning algorithm in our builtin-tuners.
+But we also support building a tuner by yourself to adjust your tuning demand.

 If you want to implement and use your own tuning algorithm, you can implement a customized Tuner, there are three things for you to do:

 1) Inherit a tuner of a base Tuner class